What is Brexit?

 How will Brexit affect my business?

-This includes advice on preparations you may need to take depending on your sector, what’s changing in your industry and information on specific rules and regulations.
-They have also created an employee toolkit (external link) if you employ EU citizens.
+We've put together a Brexit support page that includes advice on preparations you may need to take depending on your sector, what’s changing in your industry, information on specific rules and regulations and links to government tools and resources to help you prepare your business.

 There will be changes to travelling to the EU if the UK leaves without a deal.
 The Government is advising that passports should have at least six months left.
 There will be no immediate changes if the UK agrees a deal - see visit Europe after Brexit for further details (external link).